gdbroman/gitletter/README.md

 # GitLetter

-GitLetter is a newsletter tool that deploys to GitHub.
+A newsletter tool that writes to GitHub.

 ## Dev setup